neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 Create a PDF of your reflection, and submit it to Canvas, under the assignment "Project: Individual Reflection".

 ## Grading
 Each project will be graded by the team's assigned TA mentor, and the instructor.
 We do not expect all teams to deliver all of the features that were initially proposed - in the five week implementation period, there are sure to be some teams that encounter unexpected technical hurdles.
 As described in greater detail in the rubrics below, teams that have regular communication with their TA regarding their project status may be permitted to variances to their project scope.
-For most of the submisison components below, we provide two benchmark rubrics: one for a submission that is satisfactory (full marks), and one that would be meeting our minimum expectations (a pass).
+For most of the submission components below, we provide two benchmark rubrics: one for a submission that is satisfactory (full marks), and one that would be meeting our minimum expectations (a pass).
 Rubric for remaining components will be provided by individual instructors.
 In practice, when grading projects we will assign numeric grades and provide partial credit, using these rubrics as guidelines for those two extremes.
 Overall project is worth 40% of the course.

 In cases where team members do not equally contribute to the project, we may assign different grades to different individuals, up to an extreme of deducting 50% of the marks from a student.
 We will evaluate each individual's contribution on the basis of a variety of factors, including progress reports at weekly meetings, through inspecting version control history, through each students' self-reflection, and through each students' peer evaluation {during and/or} at the end of the project.
 We will make regular efforts to collect and distribute this feedback throughout the project --- our ultimate goal is for all students to participate and receive full marks.

+### Summary of grading
+* Planning Documents
+  * 10% Preliminary Project Plan (already graded)
+  * 10% Revised Project Plan (already submitted)
+* Activities During the Project
+  * 10% Weekly Meetings with TA Mentor and Team Surveys
+  * 5% Ongoing development progress, including code reviews
+* Final Deliverables
+  * Code
+    * 20% Final implementation of your feature
+    * 10% Final test suite of your feature
+  * Report
+    * 5% Feature Overview
+    * 10% Technical Overview
+    * 10% Process Overview
+  * 10% Demonstration & Posters

+This adds up to 100%; this sum is worth 40% of the course grade.

+Here are the detailed rubrics for the final deliverables:
 ### 20% Delivered Features
 We will grade each delivered project holistically using the following two rubrics: